Employees, as well as managers, often question why organizations do employee performance appraisals.

 Advantages of Performance Appraisals

 Documentation: A PA provides a document of employee performance over a specific period of time.
 It’s a piece of paper that can be placed in an employee file.
+This document can be used as a resource that tells the story of an en employee and is used when there is a change in leadership.

 Feedback: Employees crave feedback, and this process allows a manager the opportunity to provide the employee with feedback about their performance and discuss how well the employee goals were accomplished.
 It also provides an opportunity to discuss employee development opportunities.